grafana/carbon-relay-ng/README.md

 The conditions are AND-ed.
 Regexes are more resource intensive and hence should, and often can be avoided.

 * All incoming matrics are validated, filtered through the blacklist and then go into the table.
-* The table sends the metric to any routes that matches
+* The table sends the metric to:
+  * the aggregators, who match the metrics against their rules, compute aggregations and feed results back into the table. see Aggregation section below.
+  * any routes that matches
 * The route can have different behaviors, based on its type:

   * sendAllMatch: send all metrics to all the defined endpoints (possibly, and commonly only 1 endpoint).